google/neuroglancer/README.md

   - Accessing an `http://` resource from a Neuroglancer client hosted at an `https://` URL

     As a security measure, recent versions of Chrome and Firefox prohibit webpages hosted at `https://` URLs from issuing requests to `http://` URLs.
-As a workaround, you can use a Neuroglancer client hosted at a `http://` URL (possibly one running on localhost).
+As a workaround, you can use a Neuroglancer client hosted at a `http://` URL, e.g. the demo client running at http://neuroglancer-demo.appspot.com, or one running on localhost.
 Alternatively, you can start Chrome with the `--disable-web-security` flag, but that should be done only with extreme caution.
 (Make sure to use a separate profile, and do not access any untrusted webpages when running with that flag enabled.)

+# Multi-threaded architecture

+In order to maintain a responsive UI and data display even during rapid navigation, work is split between the main UI thread (referred to as the "frontend") and a separate WebWorker thread (referred to as the "backend").
+This introduces some complexity due to the fact that current browsers:
+ - do not support any form of **shared** memory or standard synchronization mechanism (although they do support relative efficient **transfers** of typed arrays between threads);
+ - require that all manipulation of the DOM and the WebGL context happens on the main UI thread.

+The "frontend" UI thread handles user actions and rendering, while the "backend" WebWorker thread handle all queuing, downloading, and preprocessing of data needed for rendering.

-# Building:
+# Building

 node.js is required to build the viewer.